-uncertainty; this is encoded by the vector field $\mathbf{V}$ .
-While this type of diffusion coefficient does not model all possible anisotropic diffusion coefficients, it can be used to model both diffusion in media that consist of thin fibers or thin sheets, given that either the diffusion between the fibers or in the sheets is isotropic with a global strength that is not subject to uncertainty.
+In this article, we have introduced the diffusion coefficient (3) that may be used to model anisotropic diffusion that has a notable direction of diffusion with an associated strength, which both are considered to be subject to uncertainty; this is encoded by the vector field \mathbf{V} .
+While this type of diffusion coefficient does not model all possible anisotropic diffusion coefficients, it can be used to model both diffusion in media that consist of thin fibres or thin sheets, given that either the diffusion between the fibres or in the sheets is isotropic with a global strength that is not subject to uncertainty.

-We derived, based on the decay of the Karhunen-Loève expansion of $\mathbf{V}$ , related decay rates for the solution's derivatives; given a sufficiently fast decaying Karhunen-Loève expansion, this regularity then provides dimension independent convergence when considering the QMC quadrature to approximate quantities of interest that require the integration of the solution with respect to the random parameter.
-Furthermore, it also allows the use of other quadrature methods like the anisotropic SG quadrature which has been considered in the numerical experiments.
+We derived, based on the decay of the Karhunen-Loève expansion of \mathbf{V} , related decay rates for the solution's derivatives; given a sufficiently fast decaying Karhunen-Loève expansion, this regularity then provides dimension independent convergence when considering the quasi-Monte Carlo quadrature to approximate quantities of interest that require the integration of the solution with respect to the random parameter.
+Furthermore, it also allows the use of other quadrature methods like the anisotropic sparse grid quadrature which has been considered in the numerical experiments.
 The numerical results corroborate the theoretical findings.